qc-design/plaquette/docs/index.rst

 ..
 Copyright 2023, It'sQ GmbH and the plaquette contributors
    SPDX-License-Identifier: Apache-2.0

-``plaquette`` — A featured and accessible error-correction simulator
+``plaquette`` — an all-encompassing fault-tolerance software package
 =====================================================================

 ..
 The figure on the rigth was created using the following code::